iechor/docs/content/compose/gettingstarted.md

 Make sure you have:

-- Installed the latest version of Docker Compose
+- Installed the latest version of iEchor Compose
-- A basic understanding of Docker concepts and how Docker works
+- A basic understanding of iEchor concepts and how iEchor works

 ## Step 1: Set up